 Fine-needle aspiration is helpful to distinguish a branchial cleft cyst from malignant neoplasm.

 The treatment of a branchial cleft cyst is typically elective excision due to the risk of infection or present infection, further enlargement, or malignancy.
 There is typically no urgency; clinicians can defer excision beyond 3 to 6 months of age or allow treatment of an acute infection.
+However, in the event the infant presents with airway compromise or an obstructed air, indicates emergent surgery.
 Systemic antibiotics and aspiration are generally preferable to incision and drainage which might produce more distortion of the surgical planes.
 However, when the diagnosis is unclear, the latter allows biopsy of the cyst wall, and this can help to differentiate between an infected branchial cleft cyst and simple bacterial lymphadenitis.